patrick-llgc/Learning-Deep-Learning/learning_pnc/pnc_notes.md

         - Transition probability may contain uncertainty (slippage, etc).
     - Value iteration as the vanilla approach and gives the feasibility (like Dijkstra) but typically not useful in practice.
     - Reward is typically certain, but discount factor (far-sighted or short-sighted) and uncertainty would affect policy severely.
     - Value iteration to optimal policy: Use the optimal value function to determine the best action in each state, thereby obtaining the optimal policy.
 A policy spells out an action (or probability distribution) given a state, pi(s) = a.
+We can change the max to argmax.
         - $\pi^*(s) = \arg \max_a \left[R(s,a) + \gamma \sum_{s'} P(s' \mid s,a) V^*(s')\right]$
 - Policy iteration (the improved version)
     - Value iteration requires to take the optimal action at each iteration.
 Policy iteration decouples policy evaluation and policy improvement. (每天进步一点点。)